-Mums who are preparing for vaginal birth may wonder, “What’s the difference between a curved peri bottle and the regular peri bottle?”
+Mums who are preparing for vaginal birth may wonder, “What’s the difference between a curved and a regular perineal wash bottle?”

 The regular bottle is usually calibrated and translucent so you can see what’s inside.
 Over time I noticed dregs sedimented at the bottom of mine; a testament to the fantastic water supply we have ..NOT.
 This was an incentive to wash it regularly.
 The regular bottle has a shorter neck so you will need to squeeze a bit more or take the whole bottle closer to where the water needs to go.
 For mums on a budget, the regular bottle is also easier on the pocket.